General Information

 Essays and Talks:

 I published numerous articles and book chapters during my career, the major ones (from the 80s and 90s, when articles rather than books were the primary vehicles for scholarly exchange) are available here in PDF form.
-I also include several more recent stand-alone essays, my favorite talk, and the first essay I wrote after my wife passed, which opened the portal to all the rest of this work.
+I also include my favorite talk, a couple of recent stand-alone essays, and the first essay I wrote after my wife passed, which opened the portal to all the rest of this work.

 YouTubes and Songs